Flytre/FlytreLib/README.md

 -Basic Api for dual development between Fabric and Forge

--An ever expanding repetoire of utility classes to make development a breeze!
+-An ever expanding repertoire of utility classes to make development a breeze!

 ### Config API